 Collect blood by venipuncture, allow to clot, and separate the serum by centrifugation.
 Samples can be stored at 2-8°C up to 24 hours.
-For longer periods store samples at -20°C. Avoid repeated freezing and thawing.
+For longer periods, store samples at -20°C. Avoid repeated freezing and thawing.
+It is the responsibility of the individual laboratory to use all available references and/or its own studies to determine specific stability criteria for its laboratory.